Internships

 Employers/Supervisors of students in for-credit internships (paid or unpaid) will sign an agreement with the TCU Department of Strategic Communication, agreeing to fulfill the requirements below so that the student can have a beneficial learning experience and obtain academic credit.

-• Employers/Supervisors will assign a specific staff member (or members) to direct the student’s internship and to prepare evaluations of the student’s performance.
+• assign a specific staff member (or members) to direct the internship and evaluate the student’s performance.

-• Employers/Supervisors will provide facilities, supplies, space and support, within its capabilities, necessary to the student’s effective performance.
+• provide facilities, supplies, space and support, within its capabilities, necessary to the student’s effective performance.

-• Employers/Supervisors will provide at least 75 hours of work responsibilities relevant to the professional and intellectual development of the student in his/her field for each hour of credit the student intends to earn, up to 3 hours a semester.
+• provide at least 75 hours of work responsibilities relevant to the professional and intellectual development of the student in his/her field (up to 3 hours a semester).

 Right-click and “Save Link As…” to download the work log (.pdf) or download the Agreement Form (.pdf).